 Who we are: Credible messengers; healthcare workers

-In 2016, Safe Streets Baltimore conducted 196 conflict mediations (interruptions) that likely would have resulted in gunshot violence.
+In 2021, Safe Streets mediated 534 conflicts that would otherwise have resulted in gun violence.